GregJohnStewart/task-timekeeper/DesktopApp/Command Line.md

 ### Special Commands

- * *newspan* - finishes remaining timespans and starts a new one in the selected period.
-Need to have period selected and task specified.
+ * *newspan* - Completes remaining timespans and starts a new one in the selected period.
+Need to have period selected and task specified with `-n`.
  * *selectnewest* - selects the newest period held
- * *finish* - Finishes remaining timespans in selected period.
+ * *completeSpans* - Completes remaining timespans in selected period.
- * *newperiod* - Finishes remaining timespans in selected period, creates a new period and selects it.
+ * *newperiod* - Completes remaining timespans in selected period, creates a new period and selects it.

 ## Workflow Examples (cheat sheet)